lah7/Ambiant-MATE-Colours/README.md

     sudo snap install ubuntu-mate-colours

-Then, "plug" this snap to all the other snaps, [as indicated on Yaru-MATE's README](https://github.com/ubuntu-mate/gtk-theme-yaru-mate-snap#readme):
+Then, "plug" this snap to all the other snaps:

     for PLUG in $(snap connections | grep gtk-common-themes:gtk-3-themes | awk '{print $2}'); do sudo snap connect ${PLUG} ubuntu-mate-colours:gtk-3-themes; done for PLUG in $(snap connections | grep gtk-common-themes:gtk-2-themes | awk '{print $2}'); do sudo snap connect ${PLUG} ubuntu-mate-colours:gtk-2-themes; done